mermaid-js/mermaid/CONTRIBUTING.md

 ## Committing code

 We make all changes via pull requests.
-As we have many pull requests from deveöopers new to mermaid, the current approach is to have *knsv, Knut Sveidqvist* as a main reviewer of changes and merging pull requests.
+As we have many pull requests from developers new to mermaid, the current approach is to have *knsv, Knut Sveidqvist* as a main reviewer of changes and merging pull requests.
 More precisely like this:

 * Large changes reviewed by knsv or other developer asked to review by knsv
 * Smaller low-risk changes like dependecies, documentation etc can be nerged by active collaborators